 As induction hobs run off of electricity, they can be powered by renewable energy sources.
 Gas hobs, on the other hand, rely on natural gas to power them, which is a fossil fuel.

 The way induction hobs work also means that they are far more efficient at using as much of the heat generated as possible.
-This is achieved because only the surface in contact with the hob is heated and there is little heat escape around the outside of the pan.

-Which Hob Is Faster At Boiling Water: Induction Or Gas?
+Which Hob Is Faster At Boiling Water, Induction Or Gas?

 Can You Get A Combined Induction And Gas Hob?